ray-project/ray/doc/source/cluster/kubernetes/user-guides/persist-kuberay-operator-logs.md

 ### Configure log processing

-Create a `fluent-bit-config.yaml` file which configures Fluent Bit to:
+Create a `fluent-bit-config.yaml` file, which configures Fluent Bit to:

 * Tail log files from Kubernetes containers.
 * Parse multi-line logs for Docker and CRI (Container Runtime Interface) formats.